rlauer6/perl-Authen-TOTP-WebApp/README.md

 * Enter your username, click "Submit" and a QR code and secret will appear.

 * The application will store your secret locally on the web server and allow you test your access code
-* Enter the secret or scan the QR code to your 2FA authentication app (e.g. Google Authenticator)

 <img src="authen-totp-webapp-1.png" style="display: inline-block; max-width:250px; margin: 0 auto;">

 ---

+* Enter the secret or scan the QR code to your 2FA authentication app (e.g. Google Authenticator)

 <img src="authen-totp-webapp-2.png" style="display: inline-block; max-width:250px; margin: 0 auto;">

 ---

+* Enter the access code from your app and see if it matches!

 <img src="authen-totp-webapp-3.png" style="display: inline-block; max-width:250px; margin: 0 auto;">